-The EPMA shall make the determination that a CPS complies with this policy for a given level of assurance.
+The EPMA shall make the determination that a CPS (or KRPS if appliable) complies with this policy for a given level of assurance.
 The compliance analysis shall be performed by an independent party.
 The CMA must have and meet all requirements of an approved CPS prior to commencing operations.
+The EPMA will provide the ECA Provider a list of discrepancies or an acceptance that the CPS (or applicable KRPS) is compliant.